viveknarang/CatalogAPI/docs/source/index.html.md

 Parameter | Description
 --------- | -----------
-id        | Your customer ID provided by us apiKey    | The apiKey that is sent by us
+id        | Your customer ID provided by us apiKey    | The API key that is sent by us

 <aside class="warning">
 You do not need to invoke login too often.
-Please include the token that you receive upon a successful login, in your subsequent API calls until the token expires.
+Please include the token that you receive upon a successful login in your subsequent API calls, until the token expires.
 </aside>

 ### Response